xndlnk/graph-viewer/README.md

 # graph-viewer

-The graph-viewer is a React-based web front-end for displaying and interacting with graphs.
+graph-viewer is a React-based web front-end for displaying and interacting with graphs.